saoirse-zee/rc-ngw-2020/README.md

 - Trying out Conrod, a UI library for Rust.
   - Hit an issue running the examples, but figured it out pretty quickly (thanks to nice error messages!).
 Reported the issue [here](https://github.com/PistonDevelopers/conrod/issues/1345).
+  - I played around with modifying the examples for a bit.
+Just doing trivial things like changing colors and font size.
+This is a pretty involved library, but the docs look nice.
+I think I'll return to this in a day or so, after I have a little more Rust under my fingers.